 Yet, the majority (74 percent) of IT workers said they would still rather do their jobs on-site, mostly for the camaraderie that comes with physically being in the workplace.

 First, they need to determine how much space is used on a regular basis and decide on the number of seats that will be available on any given day.
-If 25 percent of staff members work from home half the time, FMs might be able to eliminate 50 percent of the space they originally provided.
+If 25 percent of staff members work from home half the time, facilities managers might be able to eliminate 50 percent of the space they originally provided.
 When remote workers plan to come to the office, they can log into the space management system and reserve a desk for the day.